 Snitker wasn’t a star of that team.
 He was only a sophomore.
 But he was in the starting lineup, and he did learn a lot about life that has helped form the basis for his never-complain, always-work-hard mentality.
 (Tracy Ringolsby - Baseball America - 11/04/2016)

-Aug 5, 2016: Snitker grew up in Macon, Illinois.
-It's a two-hour drive from Busch Stadium, where the Braves will face the Cardinals, a place that fits the population of Macon inside of it over 22 times.
+Aug 5, 2016: Snitker grew up in Macon, Illinois, a two-hour drive from Busch Stadium, where the Braves will face the Cardinals.
+Busch Stadium could fit the population of Macon over 22 times.
 Though he grew up rooting for the Cubs due to his dad's fandom, Snitker holds fond memories of St. Louis as well.

 "This is where we would come," Snitker said.
 "My dad and uncles, we'd bring everybody.
 We'd park the car in one of the garages and we'd walk across the catwalk to old Busch Stadium.
 Mom would make chicken and we'd tailgate and then come to the game.
 It was great."